Pediatric Blood Pressure: AAP 2017 Guidelines, Percentiles, and Hypertension Staging

 • Symptomatic hypertension

-• Evidence of acute, severe, or malignant hypertension with target organ injury
+• Acute, severe, or malignant hypertension with target organ injury

 Initial Evaluation